banool/auslan_dictionary/README.md

 This repo contains all the code for Auslan Dictionary, the free forever video dictionary and revision tool for Australian sign language.

-As of 2022-06-19 the app has been downloaded by 130k unique users (86% Apple, 14% Android).
-Interestingly for the downloads on Apple platforms it is roughly 50/50 between desktop and mobile installs (48% desktop, 45% iOS, 6% iPad).
+As of 2024-01-02 the app has been downloaded by 158k unique users:
+- Apple: 136k (based on First-Time Downloads)
+  - Desktop: 70k
+  - iPhone: 59k
+  - iPad: 7k
+- Android: 22k

 ## Deploying to Android
 This is done automatically via Github Actions.